Louis de Saint-Gelais: Disgrace of Lanssac

-At the start of January, Guise was in Torino, where he established his plan of attack.
+At the start of January, Guise was in Turin, where he established his plan of attack.
 Lanssac, who was in Rome sent him despatches about what he was up against for an invasion of Naples.
 Romier argues that the sending of Guise was a mistake for the campaign, as he was a simple man of war, who was naïve in non-military arts that were required for prospering in Italy.
 The historian contrasts him in this field with the cardinal de Tournon, bishop of Valence and Lanssac who had built the capacity to operate in a region where agreements were fickle.

 In Rome, relations deteriorated between the French representatives and the cardinale di Carafa in the spring of 1557.
 De Selve entered dispute with the archbishop of Vienne.
 Meanwhile, Carafa fell out with the duque de Soma who favoured a quick attack into Naples, and Lanssac to whose intrigues he attributed the disappearance of his French secretary.

 Yielding to Carafa's request, the cardinal de Lorraine oversaw the effecting of Lanssac's recall in February.
 The historian Romier argues this was a great loss at a time when his counsel would have been of great value, noting that his replacement was little experienced in Italian affairs.
 Lanssac departed Rome forlornly on 5 February.